cnizzardini/cakephp-yummy/README.md

 Delightfully tasty tools for your cakephp project.

-**YummySearch**

-A component that works with PaginatorComponent to add search functionality to tables.
+YummySearch - A component that works with PaginatorComponent to add search functionality to tables.

-**YummyAcl**

-A component that works with Auth to add basic access controls to your site.
-[Read documentation](https://github.com/cnizzardini/cakephp-yummy/wiki/YummyACL)
+[YummyAcl](https://github.com/cnizzardini/cakephp-yummy/wiki/YummyACL) - A component that works with Auth to add basic access controls to your site.

-**YummyTemplate**

-A series of bootstrap admin themes for your admin portal.
+YummyTemplate - A series of bootstrap admin themes for your admin portal.

 ## Installation